samtron1412/docs/security/gpg.md

 By default, GnuPG uses the CAST5 symmetrical algorithm.
 GnuPG does not use patented or otherwise restricted software or algorithms.
 Instead, GnuPG uses a variety of other, non-patented algorithms.

+# libgcrypt
+Libgcrypt is a cryptographic library (written in C) developed as a separated module of GnuPG.
+It can also be used independently of GnuPG, but depends on its error-reporting library.

 # Basic Usage
 - To generate a key: `$ gpg --full-gen-key`
 - View all keys: `$ gpg --list-keys`